+already in their possession, the death notice may be required to be recorded.
+Recorded in what counties:

 Addresses and phone numbers:

 Where original kept:

-Bring to attorney for reviewing, as it may be imperative to give termination notice as specifically spelled out in the document.
+Where original kept:

 31. EXECUTOR NAMED IN WILL:

 Present address and phone number:

 Date notified:

 32. MEDICAL POWERS OF ATTORNEY?
 Death terminates this power.

 33. ORIGINAL WILLS: Where kept:

 Attorney/address preparing Will:

 Have you placed them in a safe place?

 Who have been provided with copies?

 34. LIFE INSURANCE (company name, policy number, insured amount, cash surrender value):

-a
+54. a

 b

 C

 Where are policies kept:

 Name/address of agent:

+·····

 Retain a copy of the policies before mailing them to insurer.
-Each of them will require

-an original death certificate.
+Each of them will require an original death certificate.

-35. INVENTORY OF ASSETS: Did decedent have an inventory?
+35. INVENTORY OF ASSETS: Did decedent have an inventory?\\\\\.
 If so, where is it being kept?

 There is no need to start on an inventory until such time as you retain an estate attorney for probate or deciding if probate is necessary.
 DO NOT ALLOW ANY PARTITIONING OR DIVISION OF THE DECEDENT'S EFFECTS UNTIL LEGAL ADVICE IS SOUGHT, ELSE CRIMINAL LAWS MAY BE INVOLVED.
 IT IS ALMOST IMPOSSIBLE, WITHOUT A COURT ORDER, TO GET THESE ITEMS RETURNED TO THE EXECUTOR.

 36. HOLOGRAPHIC CODICILS OR SPECIFIC GIFT INSTRUCTIONS?
-In many instances the decedent will have drafted an informal request as to some personal items and whom they should go to, as with the " Memorandum of Wishes " I supply to my clients.
-Did this decedent leave such instructions?
-Make sure the estate attorney gets this document for review.
+In many instances the decedent will have drafted an informal request as to some personal items and whom they should go to, as with the "Memorandum of Wishes" I supply to my clients.
+Did this decedent leave such instructions?\\\ Make sure the estate attorney gets this document for review.

-37. SAFETY DEPOSIT BOX: Where:
+37. SAFE DEPOSIT BOX: W here:

-51. Whose name is on it:
+Whose name is on it:

 Who has keys:

-Who has keys: Do not allow any asset in it to be removed until it has been inventoried with a bank official
+Do not allow any asset in it to be removed until it has been inventoried with a bank official present.

-present.
 State law requires the bank to allow the widow and executor to open the box to inventory its contents and to remove any Will and life insurance policy therein, or the bank can file the will with the court.
 Life insurance policies will be given to the executor or named beneficiary.
 Otherwise, a court order will be required.

-38. JOINT SURVIVORSHIP AGREEMENTS?
-The agreement controls who receives those

-funds and not the decedent's Will.
+- 38. JOINT SURVIVORSHIP AGREEMENTS? \\\\\ The agreement controls who receives those funds and not the decedent's Will.
 Normally all that is required is a death certificate.
 Community ownership rights in the funds could become a contested issue.
-Such survivorship

-rights may be created with stock certificates, bank accounts, savings, IRAs, retirement plans, car titles, mobile home titles, and deeds to realty.
-The estate attorney will have to sort this out.

-39. JOINT CHECKING ACCOUNTS: In most joint accounts, both account owners place money in them; but sometimes accounts are created where a child or sibling is given joint checking privileges for "accommodation" purposes.
-This does not create survivorship rights and/or coownership rights, unless the bank documents contain such rights in the signature cards.
+Such survivorship rights may be created with stock certificates, bank accounts, savings, IRAs, retirement plans, car titles, mobile home titles, and deeds to realty.
+The estate attorney will have to sort this out. - 39.
+JOINT CHECKING ACCOUNTS: In most joint accounts, both account owners place money in them; but sometimes accounts are created where a child or sibling is given joint checking privileges for "accommodation" purposes.
+This does not create survivorship rights and/or co-ownership rights, unless the bank documents contain such rights in the signature cards.
 Thus, it may become necessary to place a bank or savings on notice of death and the possible conflict of ownership claims to the account, and to do this in writing as required by law.
 Otherwise, the named co-signer on the account can withdraw all of those funds and the institution would have no liability for having released them.

-Do you have knowledge of such accounts?
-Is there a need to notify them in writing?
+Do you have knowledge of such accounts?\

+Is there a need to notify them in writing?\